DanOlner/exobrain/src/site/notes/List of writing questions.md

 ## Starter questions.

-Actually answer these, with any thought I’m on.
+For any thought being chewed over, actually answer these!

 * What do I actually want to say about this, right now, in the state I’m in?
 * What tiny part of this could I write about today and call it “enough”?